Topography optimization for enhancing microalgal growth in raceway ponds: Numerical Experiments

 \subsubsection{Influence of the initial condition}

-The second test consists in studying the influence of the initial condition $C_0$ on the optimal shape of the raceway pond.
-We set the numerical tolerance Tol$=10^{-10}$, and consider $N=5$ terms in the truncated Fourier series as an example to show the shape of the optimal topography.
-As an initial guess, we consider the flat topography, meaning that $a$ is set to 0.
-Besides, we compare the optimal topographies obtained with $C_0=0.1$ and with $C_0=0.9$.
+Here, we study the influence of the initial condition $C_0$ on the optimal shape of the raceway pond.
+We set the numerical tolerance to Tol$ = 10^{-10}$, and consider the order of truncation $N=5$.
+As for the initial guess, we consider the flat topography, meaning that $\boldsymbol{a}$ is set to 0.
+We compare the optimal topographies obtained with $C_0=0.1$ and with $C_0=0.9$.
 The result is shown in Fig.~\ref{fig:C0depend}.

-A slight difference between the two optimal topographies is observed.
-Note that this difference remains when the spatial increment $\Delta x$ goes to zero.
+This test confirms Remark~\ref{rem:non_periodic}, since we obtain non-trivial topographies which slightly enhance the algal average growth rate.
+Moreover, a slight difference between the two optimal topographies is observed.
+We have observed that this difference remains when the spatial increment $\Delta x$ goes to zero.
+Although it is difficult to observe in Fig.~\ref{fig:C0depend}, the free surface is not equal to zero, as can be seen for $x\in[35, 55]$.